huggingface/hub-docs/tasks/src/reinforcement-learning/about.md

 #### Sequential decision making problem for text understanding

-* Agent observes state as a string of text at a time t
-* Agent also knows a set of possible actions, each describes as a string text
-* Agent tries to understand the “state text” and all possible “action texts”, then takes a decision which maximizes the long term reward.
-* Then, the environment state transits to a new state, agent receives an immediate reward.
+Agent observes state as a string of text at a time 't'.
+Agent also knows a set of possible actions, each describes as a string text.
+Agent tries to understand the “state text” and all possible “action texts”, then takes a decision which maximizes the long term reward.
+Then, the environment state transits to a new state, agent receives an immediate reward.

 #### Unbounded action space in reinforcement learning